microsoft/AirSim/README.md

 # Welcome to PRL4AirSim

-This project builds on top of [AirSim](https://github.com/microsoft/AirSim) to provide efficient parallel training for Reinforcement Learning controllers.
-Check out our 3 minute video bellow which explains our approach.  **Our contribution can be found in /PRL4AirSim/PRL4AirSim**.
+This project builds on top of [AirSim](https://github.com/microsoft/AirSim) to provide efficient parallel training for Reinforcement Learning-based quadrotor controllers.
+Check out our 3 minute video bellow which explains our approach.
+We have made modifications to AirLib and the Unreal plugin code, along with python files inside /PRL4AirSim/PRL4AirSim.

 <p float="left">